needle-mirror/com.unity.cloud.assets/Documentation~/use-case-manage-collections.md

 The code snippet does the following:

 * Updates the selected collection's description by incrementing a counter within the text.
 * Prints a message to the console on success.

 ### Delete an asset collection

-To delete an asset collection:
+To delete an asset collection, follow these steps:

 1. Open the `AssetManagementBehaviour` script you created.
 2. Add the following code to the end of the class: